asharmagit-cloud/tvFast/README.md

 - `GET /api/v1/states/code/{code}` - Get state by code
 - `GET /api/v1/states/all` - Get all states (array, no metadata)
 - `POST /api/v1/states/all` - Get paginated array of states using POST body: `{ "skip": 0, "limit": 10 }`
+- `POST /api/v1/states/query` - **NEW**: Flexible state query with templates, filtering, and pagination

 ### Cities
 - `GET /api/v1/cities` - List all cities with pagination and filtering